Welcome to the

 I only see two possibilities:

-• Increase your knowledge: the more you know, the less likely you will be to pick up the wrong references. (also, you can access my free garden style guides here – each one gives you the defining elements of the style)
+- Increase your knowledge: the more you know, the less likely you will be to pick up the wrong references.
+(Cultivating Garden Style – my book – defines twenty-three different garden styles and shares the main elements of each to help you find the right references for your design))

-• Once you define your mood, discuss it with somebody you trust.
-Often we fall in love with our own ideas and we lose objectivity.
-Listening to other peoples’ impressions helps us to understand if the message we are sending out there is heard loud and clear.
+- Once you define your mood, discuss it with somebody you trust.
+Often, we fall in love with our own ideas and lose objectivity.
+Listening to other people’s impressions helps us understand if the message we are sending out there is heard loud and clear.

-Proportion and scale are the most important aspects in design.
-If they are not correct, whatever you design will look unbalanced, unfinished and uncomfortable.
+Proportion and scale are the most important aspects of design.
+If they are not correct, whatever you design will look unbalanced, unfinished, and uncomfortable.

-In a well-proportioned composition all the parts have the right dimension and scale compared to the others.
-If the proportions are well conceived, walking through a room, or sitting on a chair or chilling in a garden is comfortable and harmonious.
+In a well-proportioned composition, all the parts have the right dimension and scale compared to the others.
+If the proportions are well conceived, walking through a room, sitting on a chair, or chilling in a garden is comfortable and harmonious.
 It’s like wearing a bespoke suit: it fits perfectly.

-Getting the right proportions is not a super power, it’s more a matter of practice.
-Once you learn how to put things in the right correlation, it becomes more and more natural.
+Getting the right proportions is not a superpower; it’s more a matter of practice.
+Once you learn how to correlate things, it becomes more natural.

 How come?